nwthomas/system-design/questions/scale-from-zero-to-millions.md

 Considerations for a cache include:

 - Decide when to use a cache.
 If data is read frequently but modified infrequently, they can be a great choice.
 A cache server is not ideal for persisting data.
 If the cache server restarts, all the data will be lost.
 Thus, important data should be saved to the database.
-- It's good practice to have an expiration policy on cached data that will automatically remove it from the cahce.
-When there's no expiration policy, cahced data will be stored in the memory permanently until the cache is restarted.
+- It's good practice to have an expiration policy on cached data that will automatically remove it from the cache.
+When there's no expiration policy, cached data will be stored in the memory permanently until the cache is restarted.
 This is not advisable.
 You should make it medium length and not too short since a short policy will result in many requests to the database.
 - Consistenty: You need to have the database and cache in sync.
 When scaling across multiple regions, maintaining consistency between the data store and cache is challenging.
 - Mitigating failures: A single cache server represents a potential point of failure (SPOF) which means that, if it fails, it will stop the entire system from working.
 Multiple cache servers across different data centers are recommended to avoid SPOF.
 You could also overprovision the rquired memory by certain percentages.
 This provides a buffer.